-Today we are continuing our series of articles on our favourite fictional characters from telly shows of the past.
+Today we are continuing our series of articles on our favourite telly shows of the past.
 As you all know, the bears love their telly and there is nothing they love more than finding a character they can love to love… or even love to hate.
 The bears don’t usually go for the clean-cut, heroic types they are more likely to identify with the slackers of society, people like Frank Gallagher, Jim Royle or Homer Simpson.
 They like programmes which are “off the wall” although occasionally they will enjoy serious drama if it is interesting and well written.
 Today, we are featuring…